Introduction: Why do we care about data modeling best practices

-Power BI is not only a tool to create fancy visualization, but it is an interactive business intelligence reporting tool where the primary focus is to provide the end users with the best possible way to create data-driven insights at enterprise level at scale.
+Power BI is not only a tool to create fancy visualization, but it is an interactive business intelligence reporting tool where the primary focus is to provide the end users with the best possible way to create data-driven insights at the enterprise level at scale.
 It is thus imperative that the reporting platform is performant, capable of performing complex analytical calculations, of holding large historical data, and of providing self-service and many other critical BI features.
-One of the fundamental pillars to achieve this aim is to have in place the best data modelling practices suitable for our Power BI datasets.
+One of the fundamental pillars to achieve this aim is to have in place the best data modeling practices suitable for our Power BI datasets.
 Let’s get started…

-Star Schema is your friend!
+Star Schema is your friend

-Like any other OLAP models (i.e. Online Analytical Platform), Power BI works best with a star schema design, where a Fact, its measures, and transactional dates have foreign key references towards the dimensions, the dimensions which we need for filters, slicers or KPI calculations.
+Like any other OLAP model (i.e. Online Analytical Platform), Power BI works best with a star schema design, where a Fact, its measures, and transactional dates have foreign key references towards the dimensions, the dimensions which we need for filters, slicers or KPI calculations.
 Star schema is the easiest method to present data intuitively with high performance and additional functionality used in a data warehouse concept.
 A simple star schema has been depicted below:

 Figure 1 - A simple sales star schema